How to check if a file exists in Python

 print(f"Could not find {file_name}")

-This check fails because the in operator looks for an exact string match.
-If the file exists but with different capitalization, such as readme.txt, the code won't find it.
-The next example shows a more robust way to check.
+This check fails because the in operator performs an exact, case-sensitive match.
+If the file's actual name has different capitalization, the comparison won't find it.
+The code below shows a more reliable way to perform this check.

 import os